mrayson/mrayson.github.io/docs/index.md

 I am a [senior research fellow](https://research-repository.uwa.edu.au/en/persons/matt-rayson) at the [Oceans Graduate School, University of Western Australia](https://www.uwa.edu.au/ems/Schools/Oceans-Graduate-School).
  My research specialises in physical oceanography with an emphasis on numerical modelling and observing stratified flows on the continental shelf and coastal regions.
-My main work focuses on the metocean component of the [ARC Industrial Transformation Research Hub for Offshore
+My main work focuses on the oceanography component of the ARC Research Hub for Transforming energy Infrastructure through Digital Engineering [TIDE](https://www.tide.edu.au/).
-Floating Facilities](https://www.offshorehub.edu.au/).
 Previously, I was a postdoctoral scholar in the Bob and Norma Street Environmental Fluid Mechanics Laboratory at
 Stanford University, where I developed numerical modelling tools to study the circulation in the bays and estuaries along the Gulf of Mexico coast.
 I am an active user and developer of the [SUNTANS](https://github.com/ofringer/suntans) unstructured grid ocean model.

 My general research interests include: